-The company originating the design claimed that the dual earplug concept would better protect the soldiers exposed to loud noises while still being able to hear verbal commands on the battlefield.
+3M, the company that created and designed the dual earplug concept believed the product would better protect soldiers exposed to loud noises on the battlefield while at the same time allow them to hear lower-decibel verbal commands.
 One end, the yellow end, could be inserted to block out loud noises while enabling the soldier to hear the commands and the sounds of approaching vehicles.
 The other end, the olive-green end, when inserted in the ear would block out all sound to 0.0 decibels and was for those soldiers in artillery, and tank warfare.

 The Design Flaws

-The 3M Earplug was designed by Aearo Technologies and was first issued to the military in 2003.
+The 3M Earplug was designed by Aearo Technologies, sold to the Department of Defense, and was first issued to the military in 2003.
 3M later bought the Aearo Company in 2008.
 As early as 2000, Aearo Company knew of the defects in the product, but they failed to notify the military.
-In 2106 a Moldex-Metric, Inc., whistleblower lawsuit claimed that the earplugs were defective, and they also indicated fraud on the part of Aearo Company and the 3M Company that incurred product liability.
+In 2106 a Moldex-Metric, Inc., whistleblower lawsuit claimed that the earplugs were defective, Aearo Company knowingly committed fraud, and consequently the 3M Company incurred product liability.

 The earplugs were designed with two distinct uses in mind for the military.
 The yellow end of the earplug would block only loud noises while the olive-green end would block all noises.
 The earplugs were a rounded and triangular shape with overlapping segments.
 When inserted into the ear, the smaller end of the rounded triangle would penetrate deep into the ear and block all noise entering the ear.
 The defect was that the overlapping segments, made of soft plastic, would tend to loosen their position within the ear canal causing the seal to break and allow noise to enter through the broken seal.